With Cloud Assembly, you can create extensibility actions for use in extensibility subscriptions.

-There are two ways to create an ABX action:
+There are two methods of creating an extensibility action:

-Writing user-defined code for an ABX action script.
+- Writing user-defined code for an extensibility action script.

-Configured AWS role for Labda functions.
+- Configured Amazon Web Services role for Lambda functions.
 For example, AWSLambdaBasicExecutionRole.

-- Enter a name and description for your action.
+- Enter a name for your action and select a project.

 - Search and select an action template.